 If you have been diagnosed with a severe allergy to sulfite, carry any emergency medication with you at all times.
 Ask your doctor which medication is right for you.
 You can also wear a medic alert bracelet to inform those around you that you have a food allergy.

-In the case that you do have a reaction, get medical attention right away.
+In the case that you do have a reaction, get emergency medical care right away.